-A quick phone call or socially distant picnic date with a trusted friend, family member, or even a coworker could help you get a reprieve from your stressors.
-You may get a new perspective on your situation or suggestions for how to approach a particularly tricky problem.
-You may not come away with a grand insight, but you’ll hopefully have a little fun — which will automatically lower stress.
+A phone call with a friend, family member or even a co-worker can offer you a reprieve from daily stressors.
+You may get a new perspective on your situation or a suggestion for how to approach a particularly tricky problem.
+And even if you don’t come away with any grand insights, you’ll hopefully have a little fun — which will automatically lower your stress levels.

 If you’re always playing phone tag with a friend on the opposite coast, set up a phone date so that your schedules coincide.
 A heart-to-heart conversation can be one of life’s small gifts.

 Listening to music is an easy way to find stress relief.
 In fact, studies have found that music therapy — the simple act of listening to music or playing an instrument — can have a positive impact on your mental health.

 If you’re not sure where to start, hop online.
 Curated playlists with calming music can help you de-stress, but any song that evokes joy can do the trick.
 Pick a tune that always makes you smile, crank up the volume and have a dance party in your house.
 The right tune can alter your frame of mind and put you in a happier place.